 And no, I have not read it, but I have read other material by Paula White and have a good working knowledge on her teaching in general.
 She one of America’s most prominent preachers of the Prosperity Gospel (unkindly nicknamed Name It and Claim It).
 This doctrine teaches that people have the power to create their own reality by speaking out loud in faith whatever it is they want.
 And the dark side is that, if you are not healed, blessed, prospered, then you don’t have the faith that Paula does.
 Normally, the Prosperity Gospel includes giving to the preacher’s ministry, as evidence that you really do believe.

 The shock came in October 2019 when several captains of the evangelical industry suddenly endorsed her book!
 These are leaders who, if pressed, would normally be expected to condemn Prosperity Theology, outright and without reservation.
-They have fallen into a trap: If A (Franklin Graham, Jack Graham, Falwell, Greg Laurie, and Jeffress) = B (Paula White, Donald Trump) in their political beliefs, and C (Paula White) writes bestselling false teaching, then A ought to back C.
+They have fallen into a trap: If A (Franklin Graham, Jack Graham, Falwell, Greg Laurie, and Jeffress) = B (Paula White, Donald Trump) in their political beliefs, and C (Paula White) writes bestselling false teaching, then A ought to promote the books of C.

 - Famous Southern Baptist pastor Robert Jeffress he would “give it to anyone looking for hope!”